Sex Therapy FAQs

 How can porn addiction be identified?

-- The first step to recovery is to admit there’s a problem or out of control obsession with sex.
+- The first step to recovery is admitting there’s a problem or out of control obsession.

 - Porn addiction is not an official diagnosis recognized by the American Psychiatric Association.